jchai002/choir-justice-supplies/fr/en/ooma-office-feature-summary.markdown

 ### End User Portal

 Each user has his or her own login to the End User Portal so that they can manage their extension preferences.
 [Learn more](/fr/en/ooma-end-user-portal).

-### Ooma Office mobile app

-The Ooma Office mobile app allows users to make and receive calls, manage their extension preferences, and more from their smart phone.
-[Learn more](/fr/en/ooma-office-mobile-app).

 ### Private voicemail